• Skip to main content

 Jared Leidich is an aerospace engineer and author.
 He has flown on NASA’s microgravity aircraft, built and tested space suits, and sent parts to orbit and the stratosphere.
 He led the suit team that brought Alan Eustace on the highest balloon flight and skydive of all time and wrote the preeminent account of that project, The Wild Black Yonder.
 He works for World View Enterprises developing their Stratospheric descent systems.

-Filed Under: Op Ed Tagged With: inequality, singularity
+Filed Under: Op Ed Tagged With: singularity

 Make or Break the Singularity 1on1: Crowdfunding Campaign is Live